JillAshey/JillAshey_Putnam_Lab_Notebook/_posts/2025-02-01-February-2025-Goals.md

 	- Compare/contrast miRNA function with previous lit
 2. Astrangia 2021 continue analysis for miRNA mRNA interactions (chapter 2)
 	- Pathways of interest for discussion
-	- Plot number of binding sites by energy score
+	- Plot number of binding sites by energy score - done 2/2/25
 	- Spearman rank correlation in addition to Pearson's (Zhang et al. 2018)
 3. Mcap miRNA trimming and identification (chapter 2)
 4. DE analysis for Mcap miRNA and mRNA data (chapter 2)